Adonia: Date

 The date of the Adonia at Athens is uncertain, with ancient sources contradicting one another.
-Aristophanes, in his Lysistrata, has the festival take place in the early spring of 415 BC, when the Sicilian Expedition was proposed; Plutarch puts the festival on the eve of the expedition's setting sail, in midsummer that year.
+Aristophanes, in his Lysistrata, has the festival take place in the early spring of 415 BCE, when the Sicilian Expedition was proposed; Plutarch puts the festival on the eve of the expedition's setting sail, in midsummer that year.
 Theophrastus' Enquiry into Plants (Περι φυτων ιστορια) and Plato's Phaedrus are both often taken as evidence for the Adonia having been celebrated in the summer.
 In Egypt and Syria in the Roman period, the Adonia coincided with the rising of the star Sirius in late July.
 As the Sicilian Expedition sailed in June 415, this contradicts both Aristophanes' and Plutarch's dating of the Adonia; the Athenian Adonia must have been celebrated at a different time.

 Modern scholars disagree on which of these sources is correct.
 Many agree with Plutarch, and put the festival around midsummer, though Dillon argues that Aristophanes' placement of the festival near the beginning of spring is "without question" correct.
 Some scholars, such as James Fredal, suggest that there was in fact no fixed date for the Adonia to be celebrated.